alephium/www/src/content/news/alephium-now-supported-by-tangem-wallet-c0f4946559e2/index.md

 title: Alephium Now Supported by Tangem Wallet
 ---

-We are thrilled to announce that Alephium (ALPH) is now supported by <a href="https://tangem.com/en/" data-href="https://tangem.com/en/">Tangem wallet</a>.
+We are thrilled to announce that Alephium (ALPH) is now supported by <a href="https://tangem.com/en/" >Tangem wallet</a>.
 This integration allows ALPH holders to securely store, receive, and manage their assets with Tangem’s innovative card-based hardware wallets, equipped with NFC technology and compatible with both Android and iOS devices.

 ### Enhanced Security and Convenience